About Montgomery County

 Vital Records

 Vital records for Montgomery County, Arkansas are administered under Arkansas Code Annotated § 20-18-101 et seq.
-Birth and death certificates occurring in Montgomery County may be requested from the Montgomery County Clerk's office at 105 E. Lincoln Street, Mount Ida, AR 71957, phone (870) 867-3521, though only for records filed with the county.
-The Arkansas Department of Health, Division of Vital Records in Little Rock serves as the centralized state repository for all Arkansas vital records.
+Birth and death certificates occurring in Montgomery County may be requested from Montgomery County Clerk's office at 105 E. Lincoln Street, Mount Ida, AR 71957, phone, though only for records filed with Montgomery County.
+The Arkansas Department of Health, Division of Vital Records in Little Rock is the centralized state repository for all Arkansas vital records.

 • For certified birth certificates, applicants must provide valid photo identification, proof of relationship to the subject, and pay a fee of approximately $12 per certified copy.